Maryland sees a big lead disappear as it falls one basket short in a 62-61 loss to No. 3 Purdue

 Closing moments

-Late in the first half, the Terps had the ball, trailing 24-23, and an opportunity to take the lead and the momentum into halftime.
+Late in the first half, the Terps had the ball, trailing 24-23, with an opportunity to take the lead and the momentum into halftime.

 Instead, Russell was called for a technical foul with 2.7 seconds left.
 Purdue’s Sasha Stefanovic made two free throws to put his team up by three.